I. Land Acquisition

 Accessible fishing piers have been installed on the dam face, north bank and west side of the pond.

 Limestone steps have been installed throughout Camp Creek to provide improved recreational access to the water.

 A CXT restroom was placed at the Thomas Mitchell Park pond.

 Trailheads, Parking, & Trails

 An alternative access route is available to Brown's Woods via the newly constructed Veteran's Parkway.
 A new parking lot has been installed, in cooperation with the City of West Des Moines, to handle vehicular and bus parking and provide safe access to Brown’s Woods.
+A dual CXT restroom was placed near the parking lot as well.
 Expansion of the trails and connections throughout Brown's Woods provides visitors with improved access to the park.

 Fort Des Moines Park

 Waterway stabilization, pond restoration, and enhanced fisheries health have been completed.
 These efforts have been realized in the visible improvement of water quality at the Fort Des Moines pond.

 Yellow Banks Park

 Stabalization of the dam has been complete.
 The outlet and overflow structures have been replaced, and the top of the dam lowered eight feet so park users can gain improved access to the water.
 The water control structure has been closed to allow the pond to fill.